UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_05.md

 All issues are accessible to all project collaborators, so no one is left out of the conversation.
 If someone mention your name with the syntax `@yourname`, you will get a notification.
 If you want to be notified about all new issues and pull requests you can click the little eye icong in the top right corner that says "Watch".
 Replying to issues from email is also possible.
 Given all of these advantages, we highly recommend the use of issues for project-related communication.

-🙌
-To open a GitHub issue, first click on the “Issues” tab

 ---

 ## Extra: Communicating using GitHub issues